Software Costs Estimation In Agile Project Management

 With a feature buffer, we are forecasting that we will deliver a given set of features but will ideally complete a further set of features.
 This should reflect at least the minimum feature set that the customer considers necessary to launch a viable product, but more may be delivered within the time frame if all the various internal and external influences allow it.

 So, a customer may decide that the highest priority features from the product backlog, adding up to 100 story points, are most important.
 They then may consider additional features that add up to a further 30 story points.
-The team therefore will plan based on delivering 130 story points, with the minimum of a 100 being completed by the end of the scheduled completion date for the given fixed price contract.
+The team, therefore, will plan based on delivering 130 story points, with the minimum of a 100 being completed by the end of the scheduled completion date for the given fixed price contract.

 Some closing thoughts

 Agile can be a very difficult concept to fully grasp and adopt.
-This is no less true when managing sensitive topics such as price, scope and duration.
+This is no less true when managing sensitive topics such as price, scope, and duration.
 Unfortunately, I know first hand that demanding clients want all things fixed up front and are eager to blame the supplier when it all starts to unravel.
 Equally, I’m aware of vendors that dig their heels in, become unresponsive and fail to respond to customer needs.
-Taking an Agile path is fundamentally built on trust, good relationships and stellar communication.
-These must be values held by both parties in order to maintain a healthy project for the equal benefit, satisfaction and success for all involved.
+Taking an Agile path is fundamentally built on trust, good relationships, and stellar communication.
+These must be values held by both parties in order to maintain a healthy project for the equal benefit, satisfaction, and success for all involved.
 Keeping an open mind and constructive attitude to collaboration and negotiation is the best way to avoid relationships going sour.

 I’ve worked with clients that have found it hard to embrace the adaptive nature of Agile and to relinquish a command-and-control attitude.
 It’s hard to let go and put all your faith and trust in a team you don’t know.
 Often, clients may wish to create all the requirements up front as a specification of what will be delivered.
 This gives them a feeling of confidence that the scope of a project is well-defined.
 But ultimately, this fails to materialise as a successful approach.
 If we’re locked down to scope and unrealistic demands in a contract, problems arise very quickly.

 We know, when taking this approach in traditional methods, that scope changes, unknowns are uncovered or what we thought the customer wanted is no longer true or way off the mark.
-Taking an adaptive approach to pricing, planning and scope allows customers to truly identify their product to be exactly what their market needs.
+Taking an adaptive approach to pricing, planning and scope allow customers to truly identify their product to be exactly what their market needs.
 It enables a vendor to be responsive, imaginative and efficient too.
 Harnessing collaboration between customer and vendor over contract negotiation is key.

 Vendors need to be honest and customers need to be realistic about what can be achieved from the outset.
-A vendor that promises unrealistic targets and then increases costs may win the initial contract, but will soon lose favour from a disgruntled customer.
+A vendor that promises unrealistic targets and then increases costs may win the initial contract, but will soon lose favor from a disgruntled customer.
 Too often, relationships break down due to a lack of trust or confidence between parties.
 Trust must be built from the outset and maintained throughout the course of a project.
 A vendor must be flexible and cooperate with changing needs.
 Customers always want more; it’s a natural consequence of doing business.
-There must be a an equal and beneficial value exchange between both sides.
+There must be an equal and beneficial value exchange between both sides.
 For customers, they’re looking to create value for their business.
 For vendors, they should be looking to create value by forming long-lasting relationships with customers.
 Observing the Agile Manifesto’s values and guiding principles is a sound basis for forming strong, balanced and long relationships.

 I hope this has given you some insight into planning, estimating and defining a price for an Agile software project.
 All of the approaches and techniques above are designed to build trust in a team and to build confidence in customers’ minds on how long and how much it will take to build a software product.
 And ultimately, to build confidence in making a decision to proceed.